CSU Department of Educator Preparation and Public School Programs

 Date/time: Friday, November 15, 2019

-Overview: This webinar provided detailed information about one teacher residency pathway, the Kern Teacher Residency-Greenfield program.
+Overview: The webinar Preparing Teachers for Diverse Classrooms provided detailed information about one teacher residency pathway, the Kern Teacher Residency-Greenfield program.
 Formed in 2017, this residency pathway is funded through district LCAP funds which provide resident stipends, mentor teacher stipends, a school district administrator to coordinate the program, and in-kind support from instructional specialists.
 The district shared the value in investing district funds in the teacher residency program and the transformative nature of sharing responsibility for teacher preparation.